 Britta Teckentrup’s stunning illustrations complement Patricia Hegarty’s easy to read rhyming text.
 You can peek through the hole in the sturdy cover to see the owl sitting in the tree, the owl can be seen through a hole in the trunk throughout most of the story.
 More holes show animals, insects and birds playing in or sitting in the tree.
 The changing tree is the focus of every page, there are two lines of text underneath and animals, including foxes, squirrels and bears, appear according to the season.
 The illustrations are awesome and full of detail, my favourite spread shows the tree against a midsummer night’s sky and my daughter loves watching the little spider build his web on the trunk, it gets bigger throughout the book.

-Tree inspired us to talk about how trees look different during the different seasons and we created our own four seasons tree.
-We traced the tree in the book and cut four templates out of thick brown cardboard.
+The book inspired us toย talk about how trees look different during the different seasons and we created our own four seasons tree.
+We traced the tree in the book andย cutย four templates out of thick brown cardboard.
 Then we scored them down the middle so that we could fold them.
-We stuck cotton wool and glitter on our winter tree, fingerprinted blossom onto our spring tree, stuck torn up tissue paper and made apples for our summer tree and cut out autumn coloured leaf shapes from magazines for our autumn tree.
+We used cotton wool and glitter for winter, fingerprinted blossom for spring, stuck torn up tissue paper and made apples for summer and cut out autumn coloured leaf shapes from magazines for autumn.

 Then we folded the four trees and stuck them together.